-S-4 Certain investment income exempted by other New York State laws - If the estate or trust included in its federal taxable income any interest or dividend income from any obligations or securities authorized to be issued by the laws of New York State, and if that income is exempt from state taxation by those laws (such as income received from bonds, mortgages, and income debenture certificates of limited dividend housing corporations organized under the Private Housing Finance Law), then include that income on on line 65.
+- S-4 Certain investment income exempted by other New York State laws - If the estate or trust included in its federal taxable income any interest or dividend income from any obligations or securities authorized to be issued by the laws of New York State, and if that income is exempt from state taxation by those laws (such as income received from bonds, mortgages, and income debenture certificates of limited dividend housing corporations organized under the Private Housing Finance Law), then include that income on on line 69.
 If you are uncertain whether a particular obligation or security is exempt from state income tax, contact the New York State Tax Department.
-See Need Help? on the back page of these instructions.

-S-5 Taxable refunds, credits, or offsets of state and local income taxes - If during 1996 the estate or trust received any refunds, credits, or offsets of state and local income taxes that were included in figuring its federal taxable income, then include that income on line 65.

-S-6 Trade or business interest expense on loans used to buy federally tax exempt obligations that are taxable to New York State - If investment income from an obligation is taxable to a trade or business, then interest expense incurred to buy that obligation is deductible when determining New York taxable income.
+See Need Help? on the back page of these instructions. - S-5 Taxable refunds, credits, or offsets of state and local income taxes - If during 1997 the estate or trust received any refunds, credits, or offsets of state and local income taxes that were included in figuring its federal taxable income, then include that income on line 69. - S-6 Interest expense on loans used to buy federally tax exempt obligations that are taxable to New York State - If investment income from an obligation is taxable, then interest expense incurred to buy that obligation is deductible when determining New York taxable income.

-If the estate or trust included, on either line 60 or line 62, interest income from bonds or other obligations that are federally tax exempt but taxable to New York State, and if the estate or trust reduced their federal taxable income by deducting interest expense on money borrowed to purchase or carry those obligations, and if that interest expense is attributable to a trade or business carried on by the estate or trust (as opposed to personal investments), then include that interest expense on line 65.
+If the estate or trust included, on either line 64 or line 66, interest income from bonds or other obligations that are federally tax exempt but taxable to New York State, and if the estate or trust reduced their federal taxable income by deducting interest expense on money borrowed to purchase or carry those obligations, then include that interest expense on line 69.

-S-7 Trade or business expenses (other than interest expense) connected with federally tax exempt income that is taxable to New York State - If income from an obligation is taxable to a trade or business, then expenses incurred to acquire or maintain that income is deductible when determining New York taxable income.
+S-7 Expenses (other than interest expense) connected with federally tax exempt income that is taxable to New York State - If income from an obligation is taxable, then expenses incurred to acquire or maintain that income are deductible when determining New York taxable income.

-If the estate or trust is including, on either line 60 or line 62, income that is federally tax exempt but taxable to New York State, and if in figuring its federal taxable income, the estate or trust deducted expenses, other than those in item S-6 above or S-8 below, used to either produce or collect that income or manage, conserve or protect the assets that produce that income, and if those expenses are attributable to a trade or business carried on by the estate or trust (as opposed to personal investments), then include that expense on line 65.
+If the estate or trust is including, on either line 64 or line 66, income that is federally tax exempt but taxable to New York State, and if in figuring its federal taxable income, the estate or trust deducted expenses, other than those in item S-6 above or S-8 below, used to either produce or collect that income or manage, conserve or protect the assets that produce that income, then include that expense on line 69.

-S-8 Amortizable bond premiums on bonds that are owned by a trade or business and the interest on which is federally tax exempt income but taxable to New York State - If investment income from an obligation is taxable to a trade or business, then expenses incurred to buy that obligation are deductible when determining New York taxable income
+S-8 Amortizable bond premiums on bonds the interest on which is federally tax exempt income but taxable to New York State - If investment income from an obligation is taxable, then expenses incurred to buy that obligation are deductible when determining New York taxable income.

-If the estate or trust is including, on either line 60 or line 62, interest income that is federally tax exempt but taxable to New York State, and if those bonds were bought for more than their face value (i.e., at a premium), and if the estate or trust did not reduce their federal taxable income by deducting the amortization of that premium attributable to 1996, and if those bonds were owned by a trade or business carried on by the estate or trust in 1996 (as opposed to personal investments), then include that amortization on line 65.
+If the estate or trust is including, on either line 64 or line 66, interest income that is federally tax exempt but taxable to New York State, and if those bonds were bought for more than their face value (i.e., at a premium), and if the estate or trust did not reduce their federal taxable income by deducting the amortization of that premium attributable to 1997, then include that amortization on line 69.

-S-9 Certain railroad retirement income and railroad unemployment insurance benefits - If the estate or trust included in its 1996 federal taxable income either:

-- supplemental annuity or tier 2 benefits received under the Railroad Retirement Act of 1974, or - benefits received under the Railroad Unemployment Insurance Act, and if those benefits are exempt from state income taxes under Title 45 of the United States Code, then include that income on line 65.
+- S-9 Certain railroad retirement income and railroad unemployment insurance benefits If the estate or trust included in its 1997 federal taxable income either: - supplemental annuity or tier 2 benefits received under the Railroad Retirement Act of 1974, or - benefits received under the Railroad Unemployment Insurance Act, and if those benefits are exempt from state income taxes under Title 45 of the United States Code, then include that income on line 69.